 What size grow tent for autoflowers:

 Autoflowers typically grow 2ft tall at most.
 I’d follow the same guidelines laid out above if you’re considering growing autoflowers in a grow tent.

 If you’re wondering how many autoflowers you can fit in a 4×4 grow tent compared to regular size cannabis plants, you can maybe fit one extra.

 Even though autoflowers are smaller, they can still take up considerable width when they’re fully matured, even if their height is shorter.

 Therefore I wouldn’t expect much space savings from growing autoflowers compared to regular cannabis plants in a grow tent.

-However, if you’re only growing one or two autoflowers, you may be able to get away with a 4’x2′ grow tent which features a lower ceiling compared to the 4×4.
+However, if you’re only growing one or two autoflowers, you may be able to get away with a grow tent with a lower height, and save some money there.